-The old age pensioners that left at the end of the first film come back to earth to visit their relatives.
-Will they all decide to go back to the planet where no-one grows old, or will they...
-See full summary »
+The old age pensioners that left at the end of the first film come back to Earth to visit their relatives.
+Will they all decide to go back to the planet where no one grows old, or will they be tempted to stay back on Earth?

 A group of aliens return to earth to retrieve cocoons containing the people they'd left behind from an earlier trip.
 These cocoons had been resting at the bottom of the ocean.
 Once retrieved, they stored these recovered cocoons in the swimming pool of a house they'd rented in a small Florida town.
 Their mission is hampered by a number of elderly people from a nearby retirement community who had been secretly using the pool, and who discover unusual powers from within these cocoons.Written by

 Sami Al-Taher <firstname.lastname@example.org>

 23 of 26 people found this review helpful.

 Was this review helpful to you?